tgherzog/wbgapi/README.md

     for row in wb.data.fetch('SP.POP.TOTL', ['BRA', 'COL', 'ARG'], time=range(2010,2015), version=range(201901,201912), db=57):
       ...

-wbgapi will create multi-index DataFrames where necessary, although you may need to fiddle with the axis configuration to get what you want.
+wbgapi will create multi-index DataFrames where necessary, although you may need to fiddle with the index and column parameters to get what you want.
 Here is how to run the same query arranged to more easily compare different versions of the same series:

-    wb.data.DataFrame('SP.POP.TOTL', ['BRA', 'COL', 'ARG'], time=range(2010,2015), version=range(201901,201912),axes=['economy','version','time'], db=57)
+    wb.data.DataFrame('SP.POP.TOTL', ['BRA', 'COL', 'ARG'], time=range(2010,2015), version=range(201901,201912), index=['economy', 'time'], db=57)

                      YR2010       YR2011       YR2012       YR2013       YR2014
     ARG 201901   41223889.0   41656879.0   42096739.0   42539925.0   42981515.0